h2oai/h2o-world-2014-training/tutorials/advanced/higgs/higgs.R.md

 ###### With this computationally slightly more expensive Deep Learning model, we achieve a nice boost over the simple models above: `AUC =  0.7245833 (on validation)`

 ###Voila!
-#####We were able to show that H2O Deep Learning can create great models where automatic non-linear derived feature generation is required.
+#####We applied multi-model grid search with N-fold cross-valiation on the real-world Higgs dataset, and demonstrated the power of H2O Deep Learning in automatically cerating non-linear derived features for highest predictive accuracy!

+####Extension to the full dataset
-#####Please note that this tutorial was on a small subsample (<1%) of the original dataset, and results do not trivially extend to the full dataset.
+#####Please note that this tutorial was on a small subsample (<1%) of the [UCI HIGGS dataset](https://archive.ics.uci.edu/ml/datasets/HIGGS/), and results do not trivially transfer from small samples to the full dataset.
 Previous results by H2O Deep Learning on the full dataset (training on 10M rows, validation on 500k rows, testing on 500k rows) agree with a recently published Nature paper on using [Deep Learning for Higgs particle detection](http://www.slideshare.net/0xdata/how-to-win-data-science-competitions-with-deep-learning/33), where 5-layer H2O Deep Learning models have achieved a test set AUC value of 0.869.
-We would love to hear about your best models!
+We would love to hear about your best models or even ensembles!

 #### More information can be found in the [H2O Deep Learning booklet](https://t.co/kWzyFMGJ2S) and in our [slides](http://www.slideshare.net/0xdata/presentations).